Asthma and Respiratory Health: Supporting Easier Breathing Naturally

 Anti-Inflammatory Eating

-Given that asthma is an inflammatory condition, an anti-inflammatory diet makes sense as a foundational approach.
-Research supports this: adherence to Mediterranean-style diets is associated with better asthma control and reduced symptoms2.
+Given that asthma is an inflammatory condition, diet quality can be part of a broader respiratory health plan.
+Research has associated Mediterranean-style dietary patterns with better asthma control and fewer symptoms2.

 Foods That May Worsen Asthma